When in Mexico, you gotta see some ancient ruins built thousands of years ago…by aliens?

 Umm if that sounds like a lot to do in just a week-long visit, think about living in Mexico!
 Come fill out an application and be one of the volunteers who gets to live abroad in this country, teach English to a classroom of cuties and gets vacation time to explore ancient ruins!

 The Mexican ruins are one of the reasons to visit this country in the first place, right?
 And just seeing the all the ruins here will keep you very, very busy.
 You’ve probably heard about the World Wonder of Chichen Itza but what about Palenque?
-Both are on our list of ruins you can’t miss especially since these might have been built by aliens!

 - Really?
 Aliens?